wkh237/react-native-fetch-blob/README.md

     // when reading file in BASE64 encoding, buffer size must be multiples of 3.
     4095)
 ifstream.onData((chunk) => {
+  // when encoding is `ascii`, chunk will be an array contains numbers
-  data += chunk
+  // otherwise it will be a string data += chunk
 })
 ifstream.onError((err) => {